Polarization Correlation of Photons Emitted in an Atomic Cascade - by Carl Alvin Kocher 1967 - Article review

 some authors have attempted to restore the classical notion of causality through the introduction of "hidden variables."

 There is no reason to introduce "hidden variables" or external physical influences.
-The explanation lies in the description of the physical experiment, the moment when the two photon's are created as explained in Fig 1.
+The explanation lies in the detailed description of the physical experiment, the position and moment when the two photon's are created as explained in Fig 1.
+At that moment all the physical parameters of all the particles created (including the correlated photons), are established

 This idea is still the subject of some speculation.

-The solution i: to try to perform more different, but almost identical, experiments
+The solution is: to try to perform more different, but almost identical, experiments

 However, it may well be argued that a hidden variable model contributes little to our understanding of nature if the new theory cannot be distinguished experimentally from standard quantum theory.